The Lancaster Playwriting Prize

 - Scripts must be a minimum of 40 minutes long and all pages must be numbered.

-- Your email should also include an attached completed monitoring form (Lancaster Playwriting Prize: Equal Opportunities Monitoring Form).
+- Your email should also include an attached completed monitoring form.
+(Lancaster Playwriting Monitoring Form 19/20)

-- The Lancaster Playwriting Prize is aimed at BAMER writers born, raised, living or currently employed in the North West.
-Please describe in your entry email how you fulfil this criterion.
+- The Lancaster Playwriting Prize is aimed at writers over 55 living or working in the North West.
+Please describe in your entry email how you fulfil these criteria.